Great American Ball Park

-Buy or Sell a luxury suite to the Cincinnati Reds at Great American Ball Park today!
+Buy or Sell a luxury suite FOR the Cincinnati Reds at Great American Ball Park today!

-Established in 1881, the Cincinnati Reds have been a staple of the National League for more than 125 years.
-In that time, there have been a number different phases of team history.
+Established in 1881, the Cincinnati Reds have been a staple of the National League for more than 135 years.
+In that time, there have been a number of different phases in team history.
 The team survived rocky years at the beginning as the MLB was just beginning to form.
 Changing leagues over the years, Cincinnati kept themselves relevant and eventually earned a spot in Major League Baseball’s National League.

 Winners of five World Series titles, their first came in 1919 against the Chicago White Sox.
 This famous series is best remembered for the “Black Sox” scandal, taking away from the exuberance of their first championship.
 Cincinnati would not earn another World Series title until 1940 when they would beat the Detroit Tigers in a seven game series.

 The following years took their toll on the Reds.
 Between an aging roster and World War II, the Reds spent many seasons trying to get back to the top of the standings.
 1956 Rookie of the Year Frank Robinson swooped in to give a boost to the franchise.
 His 10 years in Cincy proved fruitful.
 By the time he departed for Baltimore, the Reds were on the verge of returning to greatness, with some of the more legendary Reds of all-time coming up through their farm system.